 Postell graduated from the University of Texas at San Antonio with a bachelor’s degree in Kinesiology.
 He is currently pursuing a Master of Science in Nonprofit Management at OLLU.

-Kari Wallace returns for her fifth year as assistant coach for the OLLU Saints.
+Kari Wallace returns for her sixth year as assistant coach for the OLLU Saints.
 Previously, Wallace spent coaching 24 years at the high-school level all in Texas.
 Most recently, she was head coach for the Bryon P. Steele High School Lady Knights in Cibolo, Texas.
 In her eight years at Steele, Wallace led the women's team to six district championships, four regional championships and four trips to the UIL State Final Four Tournament with one year in the state championship game.

 Wallace currently works at Allison Steele Enhanced Learning Center, a drop-out prevention high school in the Schertz-Cibolo-Universal City Independent School District.